 The Do’s of Plantar Fasciitis

-- Rest– Your body must rest to heal.
+- Rest– One of the treatment options that you can do at home is that your body must rest to heal.
 If you start feeling pain in your feet, take some time off of your routine.
 That may mean that you give up your usual exercise routine for a while, but it is the best thing to do.
 You can find alternative ways to exercise which are considered more “non-weight bearing” activities.
 Swimming and biking are great alternatives to running or aerobics.
 Consider any activity that keeps the weight off of your feet.
 Remember, running usually means 2-3 times your body weight transferring through your feet with every stride!

 - Stretching-Stretching and strengthening the muscles of the ankle and foot will not only help in your recovery but will also help to prevent the pain from recurring.
+You can also use night splints as it alleviates the pain while it stretches the plantar fascia.
 Wearing a night splint while sleeping can help keep your foot stretched while you sleep so the pain is diminished in the morning.
 You should also keep a towel near your bed so you can stretch your feet in the morning before you stand up.
 Standing up without stretching out your feet can cause real damage and should be avoided at all times!

 - Ice and elevation (RICE Method) – If you continue the movement that places pressure on your foot, even walking, it’s important to ice frequently and elevates to reduce swelling.
-The RICE method stands for Rest, Ice, Compression, and Elevation.
+Use the RICE method, one of the home remedies, as it stands for Rest, Ice, Compression, and Elevation.
 At the end of the day, wrap the arch of your feet with an ice pack and a compression bandage or sock.
 Elevate your foot and rest your foot for 20-30 minutes.
+Ask your doctor for any medical advice regarding your foot condition.

 The Don’ts of Plantar Fasciitis